 While the law engenders many questions, one of the most common areas of confusion for probationers is the law on violation of probation or VOPs.
 Violation of probations can be alleged for either technical or substantive reasons.
-A new law violation such as a new charge for possession of marijuana or DUI while on probation is a substantive violation.
+A new law violation, such as a new charge for possession of marijuana or DUI while on probation, is a substantive violation.
 Meanwhile, an example of a technical violation of probation would be testing positive for marijuana while on probation or otherwise having a dirty urine or screen.
 Failure to pay restitution or failing to complete community service hours are other examples of technical violations of probation.

-One of the most confusing things for ordinary citizens is that in a VOP proceeding, the State's burden is that of preponderance of the evidence and not beyond a reasonable doubt.
+One of the most confusing things for ordinary citizens to understand, is that in a VOP proceeding, the State's burden is that of preponderance of the evidence and not beyond a reasonable doubt.
 I spend more time repeating this than anything else in probation violation proceedings.
 My example for preponderance of the evidence standard is that if you imagine two piles of grains of sand, each with exactly the same amount of grains, then you take one grain of sand and remove it from one pile adding it to the other, then the pile with that one additional grain of sand would meet the burden.
-It is also referred to as more likely than not.
+It is also referred to as "more likely than not".